Reinforcement Learning for Infinite-Dimensional Systems: Introduction

-\begin{itemize} \item Formulation of infinite intelligent agent populations as parameterized systems defined on infinite-dimensional function spaces. \item Development of the moment kernel transform that gives rise to a kernel parameterization of RL problems for parameterized systems in terms of moment sequences in an RKHS. \item Design of a hierarchical policy learning algorithm for RL of parameterized systems with convergence guarantees. \item Exploration of early stopping criteria for each hierarchy in the proposed hierarchical algorithm and proof of the spectral sequence convergence of the hierarchical algorithm with early-stopped hierarchies. \end{itemize}
+\begin{itemize} \item Formulation of an infinite population of intelligent agents as a parameterized control system defined on an infinite-dimensional function space. \item Development of the moment kernel transform that gives rise to a kernel parameterization of RL problems for parameterized systems in terms of moment sequences in an RKHS. \item Design of a filtrated RL algorithm for learning optimal policies of parameterized systems with convergence guarantees. \item Exploration of early stopping criteria for each hierarchy in the proposed hierarchical algorithm and proof of the spectral sequence convergence of the hierarchical algorithm with early-stopped hierarchies. \end{itemize}

-\paragraph{Related works.} Learning control policies to coordinate large intelligent agent populations by using RL approaches has been witnessed to attract increasing attention in recent years.
-Such large-scale and high-dimensional RL problems arise from numerous emerging applications, including game playing \citep{Silver2017,Silver2018,Vinyals2019,OpenAI2019,Schrittwieser2020,Kaiser2020}, human-level decision making \citep{Mnih2015,Liu2022,Baker2020}, and control of multi-agent systems \citep{Lucian2010,Mou2019,Jing21,Zhang2021,Albrecht2024}, particularly, many-body quantum systems \citep{Dong08,Lamata2017,Bukov2018,Haug2021} and multi-robot systems \citep{Mataric1997,Long2018,Yang2020,Yang2024,Lu2024}.
+\paragraph{Related works.} Learning control policies to coordinate large populations of intelligent agents using RL approaches has attracted increasing attention in recent years.
+Significant achievements have been recognized in the field of control theory and engineering.
+Prominent examples include control of multi-agent systems \citep{Lucian2010,Mou2019,Jing21,Zhang2021,Albrecht2024} and many-body quantum systems \citep{Dong08,Lamata2017,Bukov2018,Haug2021}, as well as planning and regulation for multi-robot systems \citep{Mataric1997,Long2018,Yang2020,Yang2024,Lu2024}.
+Furthermore, large-scale RL has also gained great success in various emerging applications that are generally considered to be outside the traditional control-theoretic scope, notably, strategic gaming \citep{Silver2017,Silver2018,Vinyals2019,OpenAI2019,Schrittwieser2020,Kaiser2020} and human-level decision making \citep{Mnih2015,Liu2022,Baker2020}.